Emergency medicine performance program (EmPP)

 • A culture of deliberate clinical excellence

-That drives lasting impact.
+That drives lasting cultural impact across your hospital.

 Ready to elevated resuscitation performance in your department?